emacs-mirror/emacs/mps/manual/source/reference/index.rst

     ``pool`` the pool to allocate in.

     ``size`` is the :term:`size` of the block to allocate.
-This need not be rounded up to the pool :term:`alignment` unless the pool document says that it needs to be.
+If it is unaligned, it will be rounded up to the pool's :term:`alignment` (unless the pool documentation says otherwise).

     Some pool classes require additional arguments to be passed to :c:func:`mps_alloc`.
 See the documentation for the pool class.